BitHighlander/Cash2BTC/README.md

 *note*
 -----
 This was cash2BTC's original project.
 This has been abandoned and was never finished.
 It is not complete.
 It’s powered by pubnub.
 It has a local python script powering the bill acceptor.
-This has been shown to be very reliable.
 It publishes bill acceptor data to pubnub via the local raspberry pi.
 As well as a python webcam script that scans for address’s 24/7.

 A live web page is hosted remotely on a server and a set of scripts powers the bitcoin functionality.
 This live page is included and powered by javascript.
 When creating this I envisioned a chat room like feel of the page that people can interact with customers, post twitter feed’s for prices, and even publish public bitcoin addresses so people can tip/interact with first time bitcoin purchasers.